wp-plugins/edutrac-authentication/readme.txt

 Tags: authentication, login, eduTrac, RESTful, REST API, API, SIS Requires at least: 3.6
 Tested up to: 3.6.1
-Stable tag: 1.0.2
+Stable tag: 1.0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A plugin that can be used to tap into an eduTrac install's RESTful API for authentication into a WordPress powered site.

+<strong>Note: </strong> Before upgrading to the new version of this plugin, you must be using eduTrac SIS 5.x.

 == Description ==

-<a href="http://www.7mediaws.org/">eduTrac</a> is an open source student information system (SIS) that can be used by secondary and post-secondary educational institutions to help manage
+<a href="http://www.7mediaws.org/">eduTrac  SIS</a> is an open source student information system (SIS) that can be used by secondary and post-secondary educational institutions to help manage
-faculty, staff, students, courses, course registration, NSLC transmissions, and more.
+faculty, staff, students, courses, course registration, and more.
 If you are using a WordPress site along with an eduTrac install, you can use this plugin to bypass the WordPress registration by using the eduTrac RESTful API.

 If the user exists in eduTrac but does not exist in WordPress, the user will be created.
 Also, if users already exist in WordPress, they will still be able to login, but their